gracelang/minigrace/doc/make-targets.md

 This file describes the purpose of some of the top-level makefile targets.
 Type `make <targetName>` to use one.
-All of these taregts use the version of minigrace that compiles to JavaScipt.
+All of these targets use the version of minigrace that compiles to JavaScipt.
 The C, Java and LLVM backends are no longer supported.

 ### minigrace-js-env

-Builds everything necessary to use the minigrace compiler with the JS-backend, _using_ the C-language backend.
+Builds everything necessary to use the minigrace compiler with the JS-backend.

 ### install

 Installs a complete set of files into the directory tree rooted at PREFIX.
-PREFIX is typically set to something like `usr/local` in the environment or on the make command line.
+PREFIX is typically set to something like `/usr/local` in the environment or on the make command line.
 Files are written to $(PREFIX)/bin, $(PREFIX)/include, $(PREFIX)/lib/grace/modules, and $(PREFIX)/lib/grace.

 ### self.test